arunkjoyson/SEP_Assignment3/README.md

 ## Preliminary Tasks:

-- [ ] Define key metadata attributes for filtering (e.g., date, source, category).
+- [ ] **Define key metadata attributes for filtering (e.g., date, source, category)**
+  - [ ] Identify relevant metadata fields for improved data filtering

-- [ ] Implement a fast indexing system for efficient searching.
+- [ ] **Implement a fast indexing system for efficient searching**
+  - [ ] Choose and set up an indexing system to improve search speed

-- [ ] Develop an intuitive UI for advanced search features.
+- [ ] **Develop an intuitive UI for advanced search features**
+  - [ ] Design a UI with advanced search options, like dropdowns and multi-filters

-- [ ] Test different filtering methods to balance accuracy and performance.
+- [ ] **Test different filtering methods to balance accuracy and performance**
+  - [ ] Conduct tests comparing filtering methods to optimize speed and relevance

 ## Metrics for Success: